 Sallie Mae Federal Loans

 Only creditors of student loans that are guaranteed, or insured, by the federal government are eligible to obtain your tax refund through the Treasury Offset Program, regardless of whether it's Sallie Mae or a different company that services the loan.
-But owing money to Sallie Mae, even if it's for past-due loan payments, won't prevent you from receiving a tax refund -- your loan must be in default before Sallie Mae can take it.
-Therefore, unless you default on a Perkins, PLUS, Subsidized or Unsubsidized student loan, your refund is safe from Sallie Mae.
+But owing money to Sallie Mae, even if it's for past-due loan payments, won't prevent you from receiving a tax refund — your loan must be in default before Sallie Mae can take it.
+Therefore, unless you default on a Direct PLUS, Subsidized or Unsubsidized student loan, your refund is safe from Sallie Mae.

 Sallie Mae Private Loans